danfenghong/ECCV2020_CUCaNet/README.md

 If you encounter any bugs while using this code, please do not hesitate to contact us.

-Jing Yao (:incoming_envelope: jasonyao92@gmail.com) is with Xi'an Jiaotong University, China;
+Jing Yao (:incoming_envelope: jasonyao92@gmail.com) is with the School of Mathematics and Statistics, Xi'an Jiaotong University, China;

 Danfeng Hong (:incoming_envelope: hongdanfeng1989@gmail.com) is with the Remote Sensing Technology Institute (IMF), German Aerospace Center (DLR), Germany, and also with the Singnal Processing in Earth Oberservation (SiPEO), Technical University of Munich (TUM), Germany.